Joe Owens

-Joseph T. Owens (November 8, 1946 – June 9, 2013) was an American professional football defensive end in the National Football League.
+Joseph T. Owens (November 8, 1946 – June 9, 2013) was an American professional football defensive end in the National Football League from 1970 to 1976, with 49 quarterback sacks in 87 games.
 He was drafted by the New Orleans Saints in the 9th round of the 1969 NFL/AFL draft.
 He played college football at Alcorn State University.
+He was first-team All-Southwestern Athletic Conference and an NAIA All-American selection as a senior.